 PRACTICAL COMPLETION INSPECTION

-This inspection if for homes that are practically complete.
+The inspection is for homes that are practically complete.
 It is a very legal definition.
 It is when the building – for all extent and purposes – is livable in a practical sense.

-For example, a building without fly wire windows is not practical to live in.
+A building without fly wire windows is not practical to live in.
 Nor is a home without its taps.
-The same goes for having lights that work, smoke alarms working or even having a driveway.
+The same goes for having lights that do not work, smoke alarms not working or not even having a driveway.

 A good definition of practical is: of or concerned with the actual doing or use of something rather than with theory and ideas.